ajahne/blog/_posts/2019-6-1-get-amazon-machine-instance-id-nodejs.md

   ]
  };

-//sorts the array of images by creation date
+// sorts the array of images by creation date
-//the most recent AMIs will appear first function sortByCreationDate(data) {
+// the most recent AMIs will appear first function sortByCreationDate(data) {
   const images = data.Images;
   images.sort(function(a,b) {